 Annual Leave: 30 working days per financial year

 Terms of Service: Permanent and Pensionable

-For appointment to this grade, an officer must: -
+For appointment to this grade, an officer must have:-

-(iii) demonstrated merit and ability as reflected in work performance and results.
+(iii) demonstrated strong leadership qualities, managerial capacity and professional competence as reflected in work performance;

 Duties and Responsibilities

 The Deputy Director of Tourism Development & Promotion will be a change and inspirational leader to transform the Kenya’s tourism landscape through innovative approach.
 He/She will ensure the realization of the National Tourism Blueprint (NTB2030) vision of Vibrancy & Innovation that characterize our booming & sustainable

 tourism industry, where local, African & International visitors freely explore iconic Kenya & experience connectedness with our unique people.
 He/She will be deployed to head any of the three (3) divisions in the directorate.